linrock/nnue-tools/README.md

 See training data files in this July 2022 PR: https://github.com/official-stockfish/Stockfish/pull/4100

+Info on how the training data is generated is in the [nnue-pytorch wiki](https://github.com/glinscott/nnue-pytorch/wiki/Training-datasets#lc0-data-converter).

 Use this [interleave_binpacks.py](https://github.com/official-stockfish/Stockfish/blob/tools/script/interleave_binpacks.py) script to mix downloaded `.binpack` files together to prepare training data.